-Spiritual, Moral, Social and Cultural Development, PSHE and Economic Education
+Spiritual, Moral, Social and Cultural Development, PSHE, RSE and Economic Education

-Form lessons, daily form time, PSHE and RE are all included within the timetable as specific times where spiritual, moral, social and cultural issues are raised and discussed.
-British values, such as promoting respect for others, are promoted.
+Form time takes place in 3 structured sessions each week covering many areas of PSHE and RSE.
+In addition pupils also explore RE within the timetable as specific times where spiritual, moral, social and cultural issues are raised and discussed.
+British values, such as promoting respect for others, along with protected characteristics are promoted.
 In addition, each department ensures its curriculum is balanced in the SMSC areas, giving children the opportunity to discuss social and moral issues within different subjects and taking account of the wide range of cultures within our society.
 The department policies give specific examples of these opportunities within each subject.